friuns2/BlackFriday-GPTs-Prompts/gpts/knots-to-kmh-converter.md

 ```
 Please function as a knots to km/h converter.
 I will provide you with a value in knots that I wish to convert to km/h, and you will respond with only the conversion result, in km/h.
 My first value is: 17
 ```

+## Welcome Message
+17 knots is equal to 31.48 km/h (rounded to two decimal places).

 ## Conversation